kyle5678/Happy-Garden/README.md

 spacebar.
 You will move slower while you are watering.
 A wilted flower has 10 seconds before it dies.
 You lose the game when a flower dies or you get zapped by a fangflower.
-Fangflowers are flowers that were mutated from normal flowers.
+Fangflowers are mutated from normal flowers.
 Every 15 seconds, a flower mutates into a fangflower.
-Fangflowers will follow you.
-***Keep the garden happy for as long as possible!!!***
+Fangflowers will follow you. ***Keep the garden happy for as long as possible!!!***

 ## How to run
 This game uses Pygame Zero to run.
 Remember, you need to have